Thanusree-03/project/README.md

-THIS IS THE README FILE FOR URL SHORT LISTENER
-Running the Application
+THIS IS THE README FILE FOR URL SHORTENER SERVICE Running the Application
 Run the Flask Application: